 twothree things in common: they’re both related to email, and they both have the word “Outlook” in their names.
 (Microsoft seems to have doubled-down on the confusion by making their icons the same as well.)

-That’s pretty much where the similarity ends.
-It’s frustrating, because people often refer to “Outlook” when they mean “Outlook.com” … which is not actually related to “Outlook”.
+That’s where the similarity ends.
+It’s frustrating because people often refer to Outlook when they mean Outlook.com.

 Let’s define ’em, shall we?

-- A website you visit using your web browser, such as Internet Explorer, Chrome, or many others.
+- A website you visit using your web browser, such as Edge, Firefox, Chrome, or any other.

 - An email service on which you can create your own free email address ending in “outlook.com”.